-time management lor short-term goals lei

-long-term goals leisure time
+time management long-term goals short-term goals leisure time

 Have you ever said, "I would have studied more for the test if I had had more time"?
 Or, "I didn't have enough time to buy just the right gift"?
 Almost all of us have been guilty of using the "not enough time" excuse.